1,911 Shares in Lam Research Co. (NASDAQ:LRCX) Acquired by Avitas Wealth Management LLC

 Lam Research (NASDAQ:LRCX) last announced its quarterly earnings results on Tuesday, January 26th.
 The semiconductor company reported $6.03 EPS for the quarter, beating analysts’ consensus estimates of $5.72 by $0.31.
 The firm had revenue of $3.46 billion during the quarter, compared to analysts’ expectations of $3.34 billion.
 Lam Research had a net margin of 23.60% and a return on equity of 55.82%.
 The company’s revenue for the quarter was up 33.8% compared to the same quarter last year.
 During the same quarter last year, the company posted $4.01 earnings per share.
 As a group, equities research analysts anticipate that Lam Research Co. will post 22.41 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Wednesday, April 7th.
-Shareholders of record on Wednesday, March 17th will be paid a $1.30 dividend.
-This represents a $5.20 dividend on an annualized basis and a yield of 0.81%.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, April 7th.
+Stockholders of record on Wednesday, March 17th will be given a $1.30 dividend.
+This represents a $5.20 annualized dividend and a dividend yield of 0.81%.
 The ex-dividend date is Tuesday, March 16th.
-Lam Research’s dividend payout ratio is currently 32.60%.
+Lam Research’s payout ratio is presently 32.60%.

 About Lam Research